bjin01/salt-sap-patching/srv/salt/sumapatch.md

 Tested on: SUSE Manager 4.3 x86 on SLES15SP4 with python v3.6

+## Updates:
+To reduce API load another SUSE Manager API Call replaces schedulePackageInstall.
+New API Method being used is __schedulePackageUpdate__.
+This method simply schedules for every targeted system a "full package update job" and triggers salt minion to execute "pkg.uptodate" which equals to ```zypper update```

+This new method does not need a list of to-be-updated packages and processing hundreds of minions using this salt runner module will be faster.

+The scheduled job will be one Job ID with all targeted salt-minions.
+This information will be further passed to jobchecker for [job monitoring](https://github.com/bjin01/jobmonitor).

 ## __Features included within the module:__
 * schedule patch jobs based on groups defined in SUSE Manager
 * allows setting delay time for job start